kutysam/kind-nginx-prom/README.md

 Do note that all commands specified must be ran at the root of this directory.

-1. Execute the script automated-run-all.sh
+1. Execute the script `./automated-run-all.sh`

 1. It will execute the scripts from 1 - 6 in order.
    1. `1-install-multi-kind-cluster.sh`